OR WAIT null SECS

-While tech companies tend to move fast and have higher risk tolerances, they should understand that life sciences companies often require more advance planning and detailed diligence and will also be more attentive to regulatory considerations.
+While technology companies tend to move fast and have higher risk tolerances, they should understand that life sciences companies often require more advance planning and detailed diligence and will also be more attentive to regulatory considerations.
 Life sciences companies may also have priorities and goals that will necessitate more regulatory obligations (e.g., to develop a digital health solution for use with an FDA-regulated medical product or that will be eligible for reimbursement).

 One of the most important considerations is intellectual property (IP): Who owns the IP, and how can it be used?
 Is the IP an off-the-shelf product, or is it being customized specifically for one party?
 Where a tech company provides its technology for a life sciences partner, it would typically insist that it will retain the rights in the IP.
-But the life sciences partner may want certain exclusivity rights due to its involvement in the collaboration and sharing of know-how or other unique market positions, or to ensure its ability to procure necessary regulatory clearances/approvals.
+But the biopharma partner may want certain exclusivity rights due to its involvement in the alliance and sharing of know-how or other unique market positions, or to ensure its ability to procure necessary regulatory clearances/approvals.

-Further, if new integrations and additional intellectual property will be developed over the course of the deal, the parties need to define what will be developed and who will have rights to it.
+Further, if new integrations and additional IP will be developed over the course of the deal, the parties need to define what will be developed and who will have rights to it.
 Is ownership necessary or will broad license rights provide the parties with the rights they need?

 One of the first questions the parties should consider is whether they are working on a product that is or may become regulated and, if so, what regime applies.
-The FDA regulates software and other digital health technologies that meet the definition of a “device” under the Federal Food, Drug, and Cosmetic Act.
-This includes both software as a medical device (SaMD) as well as software in a medical device.
+FDA regulates software and other digital health technologies that meet the definition of a “device” under the Federal Food, Drug, and Cosmetic Act.
+This includes both software as a medical device as well as software in a medical device.
 Digital health technologies intended for use with specific medical products—such as pharmaceuticals, biologics, or medical devices—also may be subject to FDA oversight.

 To the extent the regulatory status of the digital health technology is ambiguous (e.g., because the FDA’s guidance document on clinical decision support software is not yet finalized) or is expected to change over time (e.g., by adding new uses or features for future releases), the parties will need to agree on an appropriate regulatory strategy to account for these issues.

-In some collaborations or development agreements, a party may not be providing the technology but may be providing valuable insight or know-how.
+In some alliances or product development agreements, a party may not be providing the technology but may be providing valuable insight or know-how.
 Exclusivity can be used to meet the business needs of such a party.
 To that end, the parties can negotiate a specific term of exclusivity, or restrict use of the product or information shared by restricting future use in certain markets, fields, use cases, and territories, or with certain competitors.
 However, parties must be mindful of antitrust restrictions that may apply.

-The parties should align on who is providing the data, if any; how the data will be protected; how each party can use the data and the results of the data combined with the services; and how a party can retrieve its data once the relationship is over.
+The parties should align on which partner is providing the data, if any; how the data will be protected; how each party can use the data and the results of the data combined with the services; and how a party can retrieve its data once the relationship is over.
 In digital health projects, regulatory requirements on data protection and privacy often drive the architecture of the end product due to numerous restrictions on the processing of sensitive health data.

 If applicable, the parties should have a clear agreement on who is providing customer support, what the service level agreement is, and what the remedy is for failure to meet the service levels.
-This can vary greatly depending on whether the product (and the associated support) is mission critical.
+This can vary greatly depending on whether the product (and the associated support) is mission-critical.